 Ad Manager then calls Ad Exchange (using the selected Ad Exchange line item) to see if it can provide a bid with a higher price than the temporary CPM of Line Item A. Calling Ad Exchange only means that Ad Exchange gets a chance to compete with Ad Manager; it doesn't necessarily mean that an Ad Exchange ad gets served (see Step 5 for that).

 If Ad Manager calls Ad Exchange in Step 4, eligible Ad Exchange ads and Line Item B compete with Line Item A on a CPM basis in Step 5.
-The reserve price for Ad Exchange ads is at least the maximum of the temporary CPM from guaranteed Line Item A. (The reserve price may be higher than this maximum due to other publisher configurations, such as unified pricing rules.)
+The reserve price for Ad Exchange ads is at least the temporary CPM from guaranteed Line Item A. (The reserve price may be higher than this maximum due to other publisher configurations, such as unified pricing rules.)

 - If either an Ad Exchange ad or Line Item B can beat the reserve price, then either the Ad Exchange ad or Line Item B serves, depending on which has the higher CPM.